-Since the publication of the 1st edition of this account, a kitchen has been sitted up at the Foundling Hospital, upon the plan, and under the direction, of Count Rumford.
-It has now been in constant and daily use for three years; and, the direction, with regard to the quantity of fuel having been Arietly adhered to, it has been found to answer very completely.
-The faving in coals to the charity has been 25 chaldron a year.
+Project of a present a detail, possessing probably no other interest than what it derives from the subject, of the measures which have, at different periods, either been adopted or rejected by the sounders and friends of the charity; and to remind the governors of the necesdaily use for three years; and, the direction, with regard to the quantity of fuel having been AriEtly adhered to, it has been found to answer very completely.
+The saving in coals to the charity has been 25 chaldron a year.
 Two cooks were employed before, and in very warm fervice; there is now only one, and (the first instruction properly attended to) she finds it an easy duty.
-The iron work requires occasionally some repair; but not so much as the old kitchen did, or fo much as would be required by any common kitchen, from whence 250 perfons were to be supplied with their daily food.
-During the present warm weather, the flues retain the heat fo well, that half a peck of coals, with cinders, is as much as is now used for either the boiler or roafter.
+The iron work requires occasionally some repair; but not so much as the old kitchen did, or so much as would be required by any common kitchen, from whence 250 persons were to be supplied with their daily food.
+During the present warm weather, the flues retain the heat so well, that half a peck of coals, with cinders, is as much as is now used for either the boiler or roafter.
 In winter it amounts to about a peck of coals, of the inferior and smaller fort, that will not burn in common fires.